liferay/web-dev-email-templates/README.md

 {{components.[component-name]}}
 ```

-This will only work for components with hard-coded content and not with hubspot variables.
+This will only work for components with hard-coded content and not those with hubspot variables.

 #### Sending an Email to Test
 See your email tested in Litmus: